jiyoon28/pdsnd_github/README.md

-# Bikeshare Data Analysis Project

 ## Date created
 July 23, 2024

+## Project Title
+Bikeshare Data Analysis Project

 ## Description
 This project analyzes bikeshare data from three major cities: Chicago, New York City, and Washington.
 The analysis includes statistics on the most frequent times of travel, the most popular stations and trips, trip durations, and user information.